SubZtep/analtics/README.md

 ## Requirements

-Here is a software requirement list that is supposed to be installed on the developer machine.
+Software list that is supposed to be installed on the developer machine.

 - [Deno](https://deno.land) — TypeScript Runtime.
 - [`deployctl` tool](https://deno.com/deploy/docs/running-scripts-locally) — For